Louis Nagel - Concert Pianist

-I am a concert pianist and a professor of piano and piano literature at the University of Michigan School of Music, Theatre and Dance.
-I have served on the faculty since 1969, and have had the distinct pleasure of teaching many students who have gone on to meaningful careers in the field of music.
+I am a concert pianist and an emeritus professor of piano and piano literature at the University of Michigan School of Music, Theatre and Dance.
+I served on the faculty from 1969 to 2016, and have had the distinct pleasure of teaching many students who have gone on to meaningful careers in the field of music.
 As a concert pianist I have performed in all parts of the world, as a soloist and chamber recitalist and with orchestra.